osrg/libsai/doc/Files.md

+# Overview of the directories and files in the repo
 ![Structure of the directories and files in the repo](libsai_structure.png)

 # Files in the "impl" directory
-The files in this directory are "dataplane-independent" SAI implmentation.
-"Dataplane-independent" SAI implementation means that the codes in this directory
+The files in this directory are "dataplane-independent" SAI implmentation, which means that the codes in this directory
 - Do general SAI operations such as:
  - Creating a VLAN
  - Adding a port to a VLAN